 Domestic travel is expected to grow due to the Single African Air Travel Market (SAATM) initiative that launched earlier this year.
 While UNCTAD’s Economic Development in Africa Report 2017 noted four out of 10 travelers in Africa originate from the region, this number is expected to grow with the SAATM initiative, therefore fueling demand for mid-market options in the continent’s bustling centers and regional hubs such as Nairobi, Lagos, Addis Ababa, and Johannesburg.
 Leveraging global flight reservation information, travel data company Forward Keys has stated long-haul international flights to Nairobi have grown by 8 percent as businesses take advantage of the recent multi-million dollar expansion of Jomo Kenyatta International Airport and newly announced routes from Amsterdam, Paris, London, and Accra.

 "At last year's Africa Hotel Investment Forum (AHIF), Hyatt set a goal to bring Hyatt-branded hotels to Kenya and we are delighted to announce plans to deliver on that just twelve months later with additional executed hotel developments across the continent," said Tejas Shah, Hyatt's regional vice president of development for Africa.
-"There is huge potential for further growth in America, and our approach is to grow thoughtfully in markets where our guests are traveling."
+"There is huge potential for further growth in Africa, and our approach is to grow thoughtfully in markets where our guests are traveling."

 "Strengthening our existing hotel presence in the capitals of East Africa has given Hyatt a strong foundation to continue growing our brand footprint in the rest of the continent," said Takuya Aoyama, Hyatt's vice president of development for Europe, Africa and the Middle East.
 "We are privileged to have an expansive network of exceptional owners and developers who are essential to fostering our momentum and powering our growth across Africa."